Little Symphony No. 5 (Milhaud): Music

-Rude
+I. Rude

-This movement starts with a motif beginning on G with alternating minor seconds and octaves in the oboe; simultaneously, an inversion of this motif starting on E-sharp is played by the English horn.
+This movement starts with a motif beginning on G with alternating minor seconds and octaves in the oboe; simultaneously, an inversion of this motif starting on E♯ is played by the English horn.
 A similar motif is played between the bassoons, with alternating minor seconds and major seventh intervals instead.
 This motif is repeated several times throughout the movement, occasionally in fragments and by different instruments.
 This movement may have been composed in ternary form.

+II.
 Lent

 This movement features similar motivic cell construction, but it alternates instead between major thirds, minor thirds and major seconds.
 After their initial appearance, the cells reappear on different instruments.
 This creates a checkerboard pattern.
-This movement makes frequent use of trills, especially in the first flute, which frequently trills on B-flat, sometimes moving to C and C-sharp an octave higher.
+This movement makes frequent use of trills, especially in the first flute, which frequently trills on B♭, sometimes moving to C and C♯ an octave higher.
 This movement also makes use of chromatic scalar motion.

+III.
 Violent

 The motivic cell of this movement centers on a stepwise descent from D to A, which then jumps back up to D in an alternating double-dotted sixteenth, followed by a thirty-second note pattern.
 This motive first appears in the clarinets, but is also repeated in the flute and oboe.
 This movement also features alternating figures, such as the alternating minor second motif in the oboe, an alternating major third in the second bassoon and a repeating eighth note figure on D in the first bassoon.
 Both bassoon parts lead into chromatic scalar motion.